zischwartz/wj/content/Section_2/index.md

 ---
 title: The Second Section
 captions:
-  - wj.jpg : This is a caption for the plant picture
+  wj: This is a caption for the plant picture
-  - reds.png : A caption for the pollen illustration
+  red: A caption for the pollen illustration
 ---